 This developmental studies course is designed to promote and improve basic math skills such as whole number operations, estimation and rounding, order of operations, fractions, decimals, percents, basic algebraic functions, and problem solving.
-This course may be repeated three times.
-Prerequisite: ASSET Placement Test score of 34 or less: Mandatory enrollment in 4-credit course.
-ASSET Placement Test score of 35-40: Enrollment in 4-credit course recommended.
-ASSET Placement Test score of 41 or more: Elective enrollment of 1-credit course (concurrent enrolment in other MATH classes allowed).
+This course may be offered as variable credit and repeatable three times.
+Pre-requisite: Math placement test.
 (4 credit, 4 lecture, 0 lab)